 Whether you’re launching a new website or have been up and running for years, generating content topics that will draw in traffic can be a frustrating task.
 Thankfully, there’s an easy way to jump-start your brainstorming and guide you to topics your readers will care about.
-Using Keyword Research to get content ideas is a great way to deliver the most relevent content to your audience.
+Using Keyword Research to get content ideas is a great way to deliver the highest-value content to your audience.

 Explore Keywords On Your Topic